sile/rjg/README.md

 ### `str`

-`str` generator procudes a JSON string by concating the values with in the given array (note that `null` values are filtered out from the result):
+`str` generator procudes a JSON string by concating the values with in the given array.
+Note that `null` values are filtered out from the result.

 ```
 {"$str": [VALUE, ...]}